Flinders County

-Flinders County is one of the 141 Cadastral divisions of New South Wales.
+Flinders County is one of the 141 cadastral divisions of New South Wales.
 It is located to the south west of the Bogan River.

-Flinders County was named in honour of the navigator, hydrographer, and scientist Matthew Flinders (1774-1814).
+Flinders County was named in honour of the navigator, hydrographer, and scientist Matthew Flinders (1774–1814).

+The topography is generally flat and the climate has a Koppen Climate Classification of BsK (Hot semi arid).

+The only town of the Parish is Nyngan, which is the seat of local government.
+The Village of Hermidale is located on the highway which forms the northern border of the country.

 Parishes within this county

 A full list of parishes found within this county; their current LGA and mapping coordinates to the approximate centre of each location is as follows: